About the Junior Executive Board

-Nique serves as the Communications Manager for the Medical and Social Services Division within the Texas Health and Human Services Commission.
+Nique serves as the serves as the Director of Marketing for Bridge.
 She has more than 10 years of marketing and communications experience in both the public and private sectors.
 Nique is passionate about the work Komen Austin does, because the organization not only funds groundbreaking research, but also ensures access to the benefits of research for those who need it most.

 Originally from Canyon, TX, she earned a Bachelor of Business Administration in Business Management from Abilene Christian University and got to Austin as quickly as possible.
 Nique, her husband, and their two year old daughter live just outside of Austin in Dripping Springs.

-Alex Ecenia has called Austin home for 7 years, non-consecutively.
-After graduating from The University of Texas at Austin in 2011, Alex moved to L.A. to work for the ‘mustachioed men’ of Movember, and later NYC, pursing her love of fundraising with a boutique event-planning firm.
-She currently works as the Development and Operations Director at Boneshaker Project, a local Austin nonprofit that inspires kids to lead active, healthy lifestyles.
-Alex is thrilled to expand her love for nonprofit work by joining the Jr. Executive Board.
+Alex Ecenia has called Austin home for almost a decade!
+After graduating from The University of Texas at Austin in 2011, Alex pursued a career in nonprofit work in L.A. to work for the ‘mustachioed men’ of Movember, NYC with a boutique nonprofit event-planning firm, and she spend the last four years as the Executive Director at Boneshaker Project, a local Austin nonprofit that inspires kids to lead active, healthy lifestyles.
+Now, she has her own Events and Marketing company, Rainey Productions and the Sales and Operations Director at Austin Fit Magazine.
+Alex is thrilled to continue her love for nonprofit work by joining the Jr. Executive Board.
 To her, giving back to the community is a lifestyle, and she is proud to be affiliated with the Komen Austin Junior Executive Board’s amazing group of young community leaders.